 This spinach recipe literally takes less than 5 minutes!
 I simply fry sliced leeks(you can also use shallot), tomatoes and a bit of thyme in melted butter until the tomatoes are stewed.
 Then I add in a bit of mushroom broth, which adds so much amazing umami flavor, followed by the baby spinach.
 Once the spinach is wilted, I add in some minced garlic and chopped fresh basil to brighten the flavors.

-Butter-Fried Shitake Mushrooms
+Making Butter-Fried Shitake Mushrooms

 My husband absolutely loves mushrooms so I’m always trying to incorporate them into my dishes!
 Some butter fried shitake mushrooms are so perfect for this fried sea bass recipe!
 If you don’t enjoy mushrooms, you can simply leave them out of this recipe but I highly recommend them!
 For the mushrooms, I fry a few cups of sliced mushrooms in melted butter and season them with salt.
 Super simple and easy!
 You can also use regular white mushrooms or even oyster mushrooms for this recipe.